 Sculpting and 3D

 'Looking with your hands' is this year's theme of Cinekid, the children's and youth festival for film, television and new media.
 Especially in the latter part, the theme comes into its own.
 The Medialab on the Westergasfabriek site is a fantastic playground full of installations, games and other DIY things, with or without a camera.
 Digital and physical, virtual and real go together effortlessly.
-For instance, children can make their own 3D virtual reality (VR) glasses using a jigsaw, wooden planks, elastic bands, a few lenses and a smartphone.
+For example, children can make their own 3D virtual reality (VR) glasses using a jigsaw, wooden planks, elastic bands, a few lenses and a smartphone.

 Virtual bungy jump